PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 2 - Chunk World + JobSystem/Lecture/english.md

         |___JobWorld.cs
 ```

-We will manually do the instantiation of the chunk gameObject through the `JobWorldChunk` class.
+We will do the instantiation of the chunk gameObject manually through the `JobWorldChunk`.
 Paste this boiler plate code into `JobWorldChunk`.

 ```cs
 using UnityEngine;